sarnesh444/python-michigan-coursera/README.md

 ## This repository is a part of my college-currciculum-internship on coursera,this is a python specialization offered by University of Michigan.
-This is a python referesher for me,this repo consits of the code I found useful from this course.
+This is a python referesher for me,this repo consits of the code I found useful from this course and also the assignments.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)